-Most travelers won’t have to look hard to find a lot of great things to do in Madrid.
+Most travelers don’t have to look far to find a lot of great things to do in Madrid, Spain.

 When you think about Madrid you most likely think of fiestas, tapas, and wine.
 And while it has all of these things in abundance Madrid also offers curious explorers countless hours of discovery.

 Madrid’s rich cuisine, historical architecture, and vibrant nightlife make it stand out as one of Europe’s most energetic and fascinating cities.
-Although it doesn’t have the allure of some of the more grandiose cities in Europe like Paris or London, Madrid perfectly exemplifies Spanish culture at its finest, and definitely shouldn’t be omitted from any European travel bucket list.
+Although it doesn’t have the allure of some of the more grandiose cities in Europe like Paris or London, Madrid perfectly exemplifies Spanish culture at its finest.
+It definitely shouldn’t be omitted from any European travel bucket list.

 Madrid is one of Europe’s busiest and best cities for art and culture.
-There’s always something going on in this city, from incredible exhibitions to parades to fantastic fiestas.
+There’s always something creative going on in this city, from incredible exhibitions to parades to fantastic fiestas.
 The bustling streets of Madrid offer so many museums, parks, plazas, restaurants and nightclubs that it’s impossible to run out of things to do!

-We’ve come up with a list of some of the best things to do in Madrid based off our own experiences in the festive city.
+We’ve come up with a list of some of the best things to do in Madrid based off our own experiences.
 We’ve also noted a few recommendations for places to stay in Madrid at the bottom of the article to help you guys find a hotel or hostel in Madrid without busting your budget.